11 Tips For Buying A House In Michigan

 In practice, riparian rights allow lakefront property owners to do things like build a dock on their shore and prevents them from doing things that impede other owners’ or the general public’s ability to use the water.

-When you purchase a home on or surrounding a lake, be sure you understand what your rights to the lake are.
+When you purchase a lake house in Michigan, be sure you understand what your rights to the lake are.

 7. Ask About HOA Rules